 There’s also no minimum amount of website traffic needed for approval.
 Some programs won’t accept you if your numbers are low.

 Is my Associates ID and Tracking ID the same thing?

 Your Associates ID isn’t the same as your tracking ID.
 The difference is you only get one Associates ID.
 However, you can create up to 100 tracking IDs to monitor various links or pages.

 If you only have one site, you may have the same Associate ID (your store ID) and tracking ID.

 Let’s Wrap This Up

-Hopefully, this article has shared some insight on what Amazon’s rates are, along with alternative monetization approaches.
+Hopefully, this article has shared some insight into Amazon’s rates and alternative monetization approaches.
 As website owners, it’s our job to find the best bang for our buck.